Adult Computer Classes @ RT Library

 Computer Basics 1

 Never know when to single or double click?
 Want to learn how to fill out forms or learn how to launch an app?
 This introductory course is perfect for both brand new computer users and those who need a refresher course.
 Ask a librarian about our self-directed Computer basics class or click here or here to start and then practice filling out forms, highlighting and copy & paste.
+Please sign up for only one session.

 Computer Basics 2